JokerQyou/maupassant-hugo/README.md

 The navigation tabs is on the top right area of the screen.
 The only default tab is "Home".
 To add more tabs, just add corresponding `[[menu.main]]` blocks in your site config.

-The sample config contains additional tabs: one points to `/gpg-public-key/` and the other `/about/`.
+The sample config contains two additional tabs: one points to `/gpg-public-key/` and the other `/about/`.
 You can add any page as a menu entry, even if it points to an external URL.

 - The only constraint is that each menu's `identifier` field must be unique.
 - `weight` field is used to sort menu entries, it must be an integer.
-Menu entries are sorted in ascending.
+Menu entries are sorted in ascending order.

 # Analytics